-Despite such a different manifestation of window "tears", their nature is absolutely the same.
-It is clear that the windows themselves can not give out moisture.
-Then where does it come from?
+Despite such different manifestations of window "tears", their nature is absolutely the same.
+It is clear that the windows themselves cannot emit moisture.
+So where does it come from?

 It's all about physics.

-We all know the school physics coursesuch a thing as condensate.
-This is the transition of water (which is contained in the air) from the gaseous state to the familiar and familiar for us liquid state.
-And the bitter tears of our plastic windows are nothing like this very condensation.
-And the reason for it - high humidity in the room and the difference in temperature outside the windows and in the house.
-The colder the glass in the window, the more likely that the vapor in the air will settle on its surface in the form of droplets of water.
-But if not all windows are fogged up and not always, then it is likely that the appearance of condensate causes quite harmless objects and not quite obvious reasons.
-What can provoke condensation on plastic windows? why plastic windows sweat
+We are all familiar with this from our school physics coursesuch a thing as condensation.
+This is the transition of water (which is contained in the air) from a gaseous state to a liquid state familiar to us.
+And the bitter tears of our plastic windows are nothing but this very condensation.
+And the reason for it is the increased humidity in the room and the difference in temperature outside the windows and in the house.
+The colder the glass in the window, the more likely it is that the steam in the air will settle on its surface in the form of droplets of water.
+But if not all windows fog up and not always, then it is likely that the appearance of condensation is caused by quite harmless objects and not entirely obvious reasons.
+What can provoke condensation on plastic windows?

 Homemade provocateurs